adambard/learnxinyminutes-docs/janet.html.markdown

 # More about how to work with arrays/tuples and tables/structs below.

 # Bindings ####################################################################
-# ... or "Name Some Things!" (that is, bind a value to a symbol)
+# Bind a value to a symbol.
 (def x 4.7)  # Define a constant, `x`. x            # => 4.7
 (quote x)    # => x (the symbol x)